MalinRekdal/Master-thesis-about-Parkinsons-Detection/README.md

   ```
 		git clone https://github.com/kaldi-asr/kaldi
   ```
   Follow the instructions in the INSTALL file in order to install the toolkit.
-This might need an earlier version of python, and in that case you can create such an environment like this:
+This might need an earlier version of Python, and in that case, you can create such an environment like this:
   ```
 		conda create -name disvoice27 python=2.7
   ```

-  Do the installation and then go back to the disenv environment created earlier with a newer python version.
+  Do the installation and then go back to the disenv environment created earlier with a newer Python version.

 ### 2.5 - Changes needed to DisVoice package: